jhorology/nks-presets-collection/README.md

  3. Temporary build.
 Parameter mapping is not optimized yet.
  4. Based on [tomduncalf/ubermap](https://github.com/tomduncalf/ubermap)
  5. Custom build options are available, see $.buildOpts in tasks/lush101.coffee.
- 6. Exporting feauture is currentry experimental.
+ 6. Exporting feauture is currently experimental.

 ## Build Instructions